-Duties of an elected trustee are the same as the duties of an interim trustee who becomes trustee by operation of § 702(d).
-An elected trustee also must comply with the requirements of the United States Trustee and will be requested to submit to a background investigation.
+The statutory duties of an elected trustee are the same as the duties of an interim trustee who becomes trustee by operation of § 702(d).
+An elected trustee must also comply with the requirements of the United States Trustee and will be requested to submit to a background investigation.